top of page

 • physical heaviness or weakness

-• slow recovery after effort
+• low recovery after effort

 • fluctuating, fragile or unstable energy patterns